balena-io-experimental/balena-sound/docs/01-getting-started.md

 ## Having trouble?

-If you are running into issues getting your balenaSound app running, please try the following:
+If you are running into issues getting your IoTSound app running, please try the following:

-1. Check the [support and troubleshooting guide](support) for common issues and how to resolve them.
+1. Check the [support and troubleshooting guide](https://iotsound.github.io/iotsound/docs/07-support.html) for common issues and how to resolve them.
-2. Create an issue on the [IoTSound GitHub project](https://github.com/iotsound/iotsound/issues/new/choose) if you find your issue may be a problem with balenaSound.
+2. Create an issue on the [IoTSound GitHub project](https://github.com/iotsound/iotsound/issues/new/choose) if you find your issue may be a problem with IoTSound.